 • Glass of Liquid Truths (1974; 1979; 2013)

 His paternal grandparents were lovers of education.
 His grandmother, a schoolteacher, and his grandfather, a land surveyor, saw to it that every single one of their children earned a college education.
 His artistic bent comes from a childhood surrounded with charcoal etchings by his maternal grandfather.

-He comes from a family of artists.
+He came from a family of artists.
 His father, an educator, contributed articles to national magazines in the Philippines and authored a posthumously published book, Almost on the Carpet.
-One of his two younger sisters is a painter while two of his four brothers are poets.
+One of his two younger sisters is a painter, while two of his four brothers are poets.
 In 2001, the State of New Jersey honored his father with a certificate of recognition for his valiant efforts in the Asiatic-Pacific War Theater as a combat intelligence and counter-intelligence officer during World War II under the United States Army Forces Far East and the organized guerrilla movement against the invading Japanese Imperial Army.